bramvandijk88/cacatoo/CONTRIBUTING.md

 When you want to actively contribute to Cacatoo, you can suggest to become a collaborator on Github.
 Implemented new branches may be merged with the main branch if the changes are expected to be useful to other.

+* Please give an extensive description of what your branch adds to Cacatoo
+* Please run the default unit test (see below) and add the output to the pull request.
+* (optional, but appreciated) Please add a branch-specific unit test for your branch to the unit_test directory

+## Mocha unit testing

+If you want to test your code, or want to issue a pull request, please use Mocha to run the tests provided in the directory unit_test:

+* Install mocha (npm install mocha)
+* E.g. run the default tests (./node_modules/mocha/bin/mocha unit_test/)

 ## Submitting JS fiddle examples.

 If you made a nice Cacatoo model which you would like to see on the [JS fiddle examples page](https://bramvandijk88.github.io/cacatoo/examples_jsfiddle.html), be sure to: